 atr Automatic Traffic Recorder Stations—Data on stations where highway vehicle counts are recorded.
 The data is provided and maintained by State Departments of Transportation and submitted to the Federal Highway Administration, 2006.

-border_x *new* Border Crossing Ports are points of entry for land modes along the U.S. - Canadian and U.S. - Mexican borders.
-This data is created and maintained by the Customs and Border Protection, and spatially enhanced by BTS.
+border_x *updated* Border Crossing Ports are points of entry for land modes along the U.S. - Canadian and U.S. - Mexican borders.
+This data is created and maintained by the Customs and Border Protection, and spatially enhanced by BTS, 2012.

 facility Intermodal Terminal Facilities—Data on locations where freight can be transferred between modes of transportation.
 This data has been compiled by the Bureau of Transportation Statistics, 2003.